lorenzo-costa/reproduce_BH_paper/docs/OPTIMIZATION.md

 - Compiling `generate_means` with numba speeds this up to $16.3s \pm 0.23$ and $17.4s\pm 0.28$ with parallelisation.
 As expected the improvement with parallelisation slows down as the runtime of each iteration decreases, especially for $n_{sim}$ small.
 For instance on 2k simulations we have $27.8s$ with parallelisation and $34.1s$ without.
 Increasing the number of iterations also yield additional advantage by amortizing the compilation of numba functions.

+## Regression test
+The script `regression.py` runs validation tests to check if the different version produce the same results.
+When using parallelisation

 on 20k 343.216 seconds +/- 1.921